pixlkat/real_aes/README.txt

 - Uses AES
 - Only one encryption mode
 - No IV reuse
-- Authenticated encryption (prevents ciphertext tampering attacks eg Padding Oracle "Vaudenay" attacks)
+- Authenticated encryption (prevents ciphertext tampering attacks eg the Padding Oracle "Vaudenay" attack)
 - No silent key replacement
 - No database keys
 - No generation of weak keys